Financial Assistance Grants

 - Regional Significance

-The standardised rate revenue is calculated for each council by multiplying its valuation base by the average rate across all Victorian councils over four years.
-Revenue raising capacity is calculated separately for each of the three major property classes (residential, commercial/industrial/other and farm) using a four year average of valuation data.
+The standardised rate revenue is calculated for each council by multiplying its valuation base by the average rate across all Victorian councils over three years.
+Revenue raising capacity is calculated separately for each of the three major property classes (residential, commercial/industrial/other and farm) using a three year average of valuation data.
 Revenue in lieu of rates received by some councils, is added to this calculation.

 The relative capacity to raise revenue from user fees and charges, or standardised fees and charges revenue, also forms part of the calculation of standardised revenue.